India Twitter standoff puts spotlight on free speech | DW | 15.02.2021

 But the company stopped short of complying with demands to block accounts that belonged to activists, politicians and journalists, arguing that such a move would "violate their fundamental right to free expression under Indian law."

-Critics have accused the Modi government of using the massive demonstrations as an excuse to escalate a crackdown on free speech and silence opponents.
+Critics have accused Modi's government of using the massive demonstrations as an excuse to escalate a clampdown on free speech and silence opponents.

-Local media reports suggest that the government has drawn up draft rules to regulate social media, streaming and digital news content, which will include a code of ethics and a mechanism to report inappropriate content and ask for its removal.
+Media reports suggest that the government has drawn up draft rules to regulate social media, streaming services and digital news content, which will include a code of ethics and a mechanism to report inappropriate content and ask for its removal.
 The proposed rules haven't been made public.

 "Twitter feeds a larger ecology of digital media.
 This is because the platform is the default social network for political leaders and foreign governments to make statements," Apar Gupta, executive director of the Internet Freedom Foundation, told DW.
 "I feel an undemocratic provision of the law is being applied.
 There is arbitrariness."

-Others like Pawan Duggal, a cyber law expert, says the government's decision to invoke Section 69A of the IT Act was unusual and Twitter did not want to be complicit in censorship.
+The cyberlaw expert Pawan Duggal told DW that the government's decision to invoke Section 69A of the IT Act was unusual and Twitter did not want to be complicit in censorship.

 On Saturday, Indian police arrested environmental activist Disha Ravi for creating a guide to the ongoing protests by farmers